xCounsel/adminpays/docs/README.md

 # Domain disputes in Russia

 ## Articles and Guides
-* [Compensations and domain disputes in Russia]{:.heading.flip-title} --- Discover/ how to get the most compensation in domain names disputes in Russia.
+* [Compensations and domain disputes in Russia]{:.heading.flip-title} --- Discover, how to get the most compensation.
-* [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
+* *[Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.*
-* [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
+* [Examples of domain names related agreements]{:.heading.flip-title} --- Find out quite good examples of agreements' templates related to domain names deals.
 {:.related-posts.faded}

 ## Court cases excerpts
+* [Administration of domain names]{:.heading.flip-title} --- thoughts by courts about what such administration is.
-* [Compensation amount]{:.heading.flip-title} --- How to add different types of content.
+* [Compensation amount]{:.heading.flip-title} --- what factors affect the amount of a compensation in domain name cases.
+* [Evidence in domain disputes]{:.heading.flip-title} --- cases excerpts from domain name disputes on evidence.
+* [Trademarks vs domain names]{:.heading.flip-title} --- what Russian courts say about trademarks and domain names.
 * [Writing]{:.heading.flip-title} --- Producing markdown content for Hydejack.
 * [Scripts]{:.heading.flip-title} --- How to include 3rd party scripts on your site.
-* [Trademarks vs domain names]{:.heading.flip-title} --- How to build the static files for deployment.
-* [Advanced]{:.heading.flip-title} --- Guides for more advanced tasks.
-* [Migration]{:.heading.flip-title} --- evidence.

 {:.related-posts.faded}